KGConf/open-kg-curriculum/curriculum/modules/What_is_Metadata/What_is_Metadata.md

 [2] Dawson, Laura.
 "What We Talk About When We Talk About Metadata".
 Chapter from *A Futurist's Manifesto*.
 O'Reilly Media, 2012

 [3] "What is a Knowledge Graph". ontotext.com. https://www.ontotext.com/knowledgehub/fundamentals/what-is-a-knowledge-graph/ (accessed Feb.
 5, 2023)

+[4] "Metadata and Its Importance in a Data Driven World". villanovau.com. https://www.villanovau.com/resources/bi/metadata-importance-in-data-driven-world/ (accessed Feb.
+5, 2023)

 ## External Media References
 Canto.
 What is metadata? (and wy does it matter?).
 (Mar.
 10, 2021).
 Accessed: Feb.
 5, 2023.
 [Online Video].
 Available: https://www.youtube.com/watch?v=fZWg0ClQkYQ